jouellnyc/esp32_MAX98357A/README.md

 - **Two 100-470µF electrolytic capacitors** (recommended for stability)
 - **Micro SD card** (2GB-32GB, formatted as FAT32)

+Author's Note:

+- I did the same with an Adafruit Metro ESP32-S3 with 16 MB Flash 8 MB PSRAM - https://www.adafruit.com/product/5500 -
+- That worked flawlessly using it's internal sd and did not need any 100 uF capacitors.

 ## Software Requirements

 - **Adafruit CircuitPython 9.0.0+** (tested on 9.2.0)